damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 In order to close a deal in Salesforce.com, one of the following must happen:

 1. Client paid via Credit Card through the web portal (terms are agreed upon sign up)
-  * Renewals for clients who made their purchase via the web portal; therefore agreed to terms of service, a signd quote is not necessary to close the opportunity.
+  * Renewals for clients who made their purchase via the web portal; they have agreed to terms of service, therefore a signed quote is not necessary to close the opportunity.
 Just need to make sure an invoice (Credit Card) was charged.
 1. Prospect has returned a signed quote (attach to the opportunity).
 Quote required for all purchases not made via web portal in order to confirm products purchased, # of seats, term and pricing.
 Quote is also needed to confirm they agree to terms and conditions.
-  * If a PO is received, we need to received a signed quote showing the products, # of users, term and pricing of the subscription.
+  * If a PO is received, we need to receive a signed quote showing the products, # of users, term and pricing of the subscription.
 The acceptance of terms language can be removed but click-thru EULA needs to be checked when sending out the license key.

 Once the above has happened, please make sure the following actions are done: